-Not everyone thinks that subtractive prototyping has a place in the Additive Manufacturing arena.
-After all, subtractive is really CNC machining—a process that removes material from a larger piece of material through standard machining processes such as milling, turning/lathing or drilling until the prototype part is created.
+Not everyone thinks that subtractive manufacturing has a place in the Additive Manufacturing arena.
+After all, subtractive manufacturing is really CNC machining—a process that removes material from a larger piece of material through standard machining processes such as milling, turning/lathing or drilling until the prototype part is created.

 Subtractive prototyping typically works with resins or metal materials, including ABS, Acetal Coplymer, acrylic, aluminum, brass, Delrin, HDPE, HMW, LDPE, Lexan, Lucite, Nylon, PEEK, PVC, Phenolic, plexiglass, polycarbonate, polypropylene, Rulon, Teflon, UHMW, Ultem, and wood.
 Depending on your application, you can match your design to a material for strength, flexibility, chemical resistance, dielectric properties, and other critical characteristics.